matevz-kovacic/active-model/sol-execbench-094/README.md

 ### What the model built on its own

-The second campaign developed a substantially different time-parallel architecture for the workloads the first campaign had identified as limiting — one the first campaign's records had concluded was not achievable without a cost it could not afford.
-The design was first validated mathematically, against a CPU model of the kernel, before any GPU was rented, and then integrated selectively into the existing workload dispatcher, one workload at a time, wherever it measured faster than the incumbent.
+The second campaign developed a substantially different kernel architecture that overcame a limitation the first campaign had treated as fundamental.
+The design was validated mathematically against a CPU model before GPU testing and was then incorporated wherever measurement justified it.

 Its first official measurement scored **0.999015** — above the new leader, by 10 ppm.
 By the evaluator-noise standard of the first campaign, that is not a lead.
 The next sixteen hours bought the margin.